 Among the BRICS countries or regions, Brazil appears on the list as having hybrid (industrial and commercial) zones; Russia, with the only free port, India, with a traditional and free port, China with a hybrid, commercial and free port; South Africa, with a traditional zone.

-In its origin, the FTZ aimed to promote exports, create jobs and support technology transfer, but with globalization, this vision turned to including integration with the rest of the economy, mainly aiming at disseminating the modernization and liberalization of production and trade of goods and services throughout a country or region’s or region’s territory.
+In its origin, the FTZ aimed to promote exports, create jobs and support technology transfer, but with globalization, this vision turned to including integration with the rest of the economy, mainly aiming at disseminating the modernization and liberalization of production and trade of goods and services throughout a country or region’s territory.